 This new globally accessible collection provides an important link to the local Tasmanian community, who responded to the wartime call to help in the ‘Optical Munitions Annexe 9/101’, at the University of Tasmania’s Domain campus.
 It is a testament to a major example of collaboration between the University, local industry and the local community during a period of global crisis.

-In 2018 we celebrate 75 years of 'The Annexe' and the creative people involved in its success - a potent symbol of Tasmanian energy and community.
+During 2018-19 we celebrate 75 years of 'The Annexe' and the creative people involved in its success - a potent symbol of Tasmanian energy and community.